JeremiahNgige/Dolce/README.md

 ## Description

- Dolce Pizza is a website where you can order a pizza made by Dolce Pizza and it will be deliverred to your preffered location.Its just for practise ata moringa school though. <br/>
+ Dolce Pizza is a website where you can order a pizza made by Dolce Pizza and it will be deliverred to your preffered location.IP week 4 at moringa school. <br/>

 To make an order follow this steps:<br>